isomerpages/mas-moneysense/_emergency-funds/Managing Your Money.md

 </li>
 <li>
 <p>Set up a budget and follow it in a disciplined manner.
 Expenses may be
-budgeted but we need not spend it if we don't need to.</p>
+budgeted but we need not spend it if we do not need to.</p>
 </li>
 <li>
 <p>Monitor your budget regularly to see if you are on track.
 Adjust your